About This Program

 - Course 4 covers how to provide CLAS during the recovery phase of a disaster, including rebuilding neighborhoods.

 EMT/First Responders - 9 hours

-This continuing education activity is approved by the Continuing Education Coordinating Board for Emergency Medical Services (CECBEMS) for 9 CEH First Responder.
-CECBEMS #: 15-CECB-F3-4925 Provider #: PCIMI2800.
+This continuing education activity is approved by the Commission on Accreditation for Pre-Hospital Continuing Education (CAPCE) for 9 CEH First Responder.

 Psychologists/Psychiatrists - 9 hours

-Accreditation Statements - Carlat CME Institute is approved by the (APA) American Psychological Association to sponsor continuing medical education for psychologists.
+Carlat CME Institute is approved by the American Psychological Association (APA) to sponsor continuing medical education for psychologists.
 Carlat CME Institute maintains responsibility for this program and its content.
-Credit Statements - The Carlat CME Institute designates this educational activity for a maximum of 9 CE Credits.
+The Carlat CME Institute designates this educational activity for a maximum of 9 CE Credits.
 Participants should claim credit commensurate only with the extent of their participation of the activity.